PipeWire/pipewire/spa/plugins/bluez5/README-OPUS-A2DP.md

 `(Channel Count) >= 2*(Coupled Stream Count)`.
 The Stream Count is `(Channel Count) - (Coupled Stream Count)`.

-Streams and Coupled Streams have the same meaning as in Sec.
-5.1.1 of Opus Multistream [RFC7845].

 The logical Channels are identified by a Channel Index *j* such that `0 <= j
 < (Channel Count)`.
 The channels `0 <= j < 2*(Coupled Stream Count)`
 are encoded in the *k*-th stream of the payload, where `k = floor(j/2)` and `j mod 2` determines which of the two channels of the stream the logical channel is.
 The channels `2*(Coupled Stream Count) <= j < (Channel Count)` are encoded in the *k*-th stream of the payload, where `k = j - (Coupled Stream Count)`.

+> **Note**
+>
-The prescription here is identical to [RFC7845] with channel mapping `mapping[j] = j`.
+> The prescription here is identical to [RFC7845] with channel mapping

-The semantic meaning for each channel is determined by their Audio Location.
+> `mapping[j] = j`.
+We do not want to include the mapping table in the
+> A2DP capabilities, so it is assumed to be trivial.

 ## Audio Location Configuration

-The channel audio location specification is similar to the location bitfield of the `Audio_Channel_Allocation` LTV structure in Bluetooth SIG [Assigned Numbers, Generic Audio] used in the LE Audio.
+The semantic meaning for each channel is determined by their Audio Location bitfield.

 | Octet | Bits | Meaning                                              |
 |-------|------|------------------------------------------------------|